-The University recently launched the Policy to Minimise the impact of covid-19 on Research Degrees which outlines measures we have put in place to support your research degrees and is supported by a set of Frequently Asked Questions.
+The University launched the Policy to Minimise the impact of Covid-19 on Research Degrees which outlines measures we have put in place to support your research degrees and is supported by a set of Frequently Asked Questions.

 Please discuss with your supervisors how you can continue to work on your research topic/thesis at this time and any impact on your PhD will be assessed once normal working practices are resumed.

-15. I’m a PGR student whose research involves recruitment of new participants to a clinical research study for face-to-face contact, what do I do?
-Please refer to our research pages for specific information related to work involving the NHS and/or Human Participants 16.
+5. My research involves working with human participants – can this work (re)start?
+Please refer to the specific guidance on the research FAQ pages.
+6. I’m a PGR student whose research involves recruitment of new participants to a clinical research study for face-to-face contact, what do I do?
+Please refer to our research pages for specific information related to work involving the NHS and/or Human Participants 7.
 I’m a PGR student who has already recruited human participants to a study, what do I do?
-Please refer to our research pages for specific information related to work involving the NHS and/or Human Participants 17.
+Please refer to our research pages for specific information related to work involving the NHS and/or Human Participants 8.
 Can I submit my thesis electronically?

 If you are submitting your thesis for examination (pre viva voce), you should submit to firstname.lastname@example.org.
 If you have had your viva voce and are submitting the final version of your thesis, you should submit to email@example.com.